-We will be a second "Remote education should only ever be considered as a last resort where a decision has already been made that attendance at school is not possible, but pupils are able to continue learning."
-DFE guidance Jan 2023 Tier 1 Tier 2 Tier 3 Government guidance Schools will remain open to all pupils.
-Primary schools will be told to remain open to all pupils, apart from those in self isolation due to infectious disease highlighted by government eg pandemic If conditions deteriorate we may be advised go to tier 3 All mainstream schools will only allow full-time attendance to vulnerable pupils and the children of key workers, with all other pupils staying home and receiving remote education.
+Sorry Prepare Tier 1 Tier 2 earning."
+DFE guidance Jan 2023 Tier 3 Government guidance Schools will remain open to all pupils.
+Prioritising attendance is essential; for this reason remote learning is a last resort when attendance at school is not possible see Working together to improve attendance guidance Primary schools will be told to remain open to all pupils, apart from those in self isolation due to infectious disease highlighted by government eg pandemic or emergency closures If conditions deteriorate we may be advised go to tier 3 All mainstream schools will only allow full-time attendance to vulnerable pupils and the children of key workers, with all other pupils staying home and receiving remote education.
 Pupils who stay at home and be provided with remote education (following DFE guidelines) - i staffing allows (as there will be large numbers still in school under critical worker/ vulnerable offer) What it means for school school open for all pupils School leaders will identify pupils (on a case by case basis) who are unable to attend school but who are well enough to learn as a short term approach to returning to school (eg recovering from a longer term illness/operation) We will remain open full-time for all children except those self isolating.
 We will follow advice from PHE & LORT (which may include deep clean and a total shut down initially) If we only remain open for vulnerable pupils and the children of critical workers - in the event of over subscription we will look at needs of workers and spaces in school - limited numbers will be allocated by SLT and a staff rota implemented.
 Remote home learning Home learning for all other pupils (as long as staff are well and there is capacity to do so with regard to numbers in school) Teachers actions Home learning: In the limited circumstances when the school decides to use remote education for individual pupils when they are absent; the school will either provide packs of high quality work or links to lessons using Oak National Academy to support the learning of children if they are unable to attend school due to an illness/ operation where the child is able and well enough to learn but not able to attend school.
 This will be liaised fully with parents/ carers, identifying other support that can be put into place to ease the pupil back to school-with regard to age, home environment, SEND, screen time and an awareness of the extra demands on parents to support home learning Staffing arrangements All staff will continue to attend school as normal.
-Daily phone calls will be made to check whether pupils are safe at home Staffing Arrangements: all staff to invoke their critical worker status for their own child's educational place) Key workers children- rota of teachers with TA Rota of teachers to provide remote learning.
-Planning to follow sequence of learning for that term Home learning: - if staff are well enough to do so For the purpose of providing remote learning, the school may make use of: Work booklets/ Reading tasks Email Online learning portals - "tapestry" Educational websites Live webinars
+Daily phone calls will be made to check whether pupils are safe at home and engaging with their remote education and for feedback Staffing Arrangements: all staff to invoke their critical worker status for their own child's educational place) Key workers children- rota of teachers with TA Rota of teachers to provide remote learning.
+Planning to follow sequence of learning for that term Home learning: - if staff are well enough to do so For the purpose of providing remote learning, the school may make use of: Work booklets/ Reading tasks Email Online learning portals - "tapestry" Educational websites Live webinars Pre-recorded video or audio lessons from Oak Academy Phone calls will be made to check whether pupils are safe at home and engaging with their remote education pupils with SEND to access remote education successfully